 Chicago won the right to host in 2015 and 2016.
 Hosting duties then passed to Philadelphia (2017), Dallas (2018), and Nashville (2019).
 Las Vegas was due to host the 2020 NFL Draft before the decision was made to hold it virtually.
-2021 will see the draft take place in Cleveland with future locations continuing to be bid on by cities.
+It did have the opportunity to host the 2022 NFL Draft.
+But before then, 2021 saw the draft take place in Cleveland.

 Listen to the PFN Scouting Podcast!
 Click the embedded player below to listen, or you can find the PFN Scouting Podcast on iTunes, Spotify, and all major podcast platforms.
 Be sure to subscribe and leave us a five-star review!
 Rather watch instead?
 Check out the PFN Scouting Podcast on our Scouting YouTube channel.